hassan3208/rocky-bot/README.md

 2> https://octoai.cloud/text login octoAi on the provided link and get your api key.

-3> paste your api-key in .env file
+3> paste your api-key in .env file.